 This course is designed ideally for students who have completed OTA's Core Strategy class

 Core Strategy course is strongly recommended.

-Approx. 6 hours of live instruction & 4, 1-hour live sessions delivered bi-monthly for 8 weeks post-class
+Approx. 6 hours of live instruction & 4, 90-minute live sessions delivered bi-monthly for 8 weeks post-class.

-6-hour class when purchased includes 4, 1-hour application sessions accessible from the same course.
+6-hour class when purchased includes 4, 90-minute application sessions accessible from the same course.
+Unlimited Retakes.

 Live Online class with Application Sessions